It’s official! Dr Amanda Bauer from the AAO has been selected as one of the 'Top 5 under 40’ science researchers in the country.

 The Story of Light - The Astronomer’s Perspective

 As part of the VIVID Sydney 2015 Ideas festival, the AAO is hosting a unique event in conjunction with the International Multiwavelength Dissection of Galaxies Conference.

 In December 2014 the AAO received a Silver Pleiades Award in recognition of our efforts in promoting gender equity and diversity.

 Welcome to the Australian Astronomical Observatory

-The Australian Astronomical Observatory is a division of the Department of Industry.
+The Australian Astronomical Observatory is a division of the Department of Industry and Science.
 We operate the Anglo-Australian and UK Schmidt telescopes on behalf of the astronomical community of Australia.
 To this end the Observatory is part of and is funded by the Australian Government.
 Its function is to provide world-class observing facilities for Australian optical astronomers.

 Please note that some content may be not where you expect it to be, or may not have been transferred from our old site yet.
 Please email firstname.lastname@example.org with any errors or omissions.